-A Recommendation for the Behavior Intervention Program via the Expulsion Abeyance Office applies when elementary level student (Grades K-5) commits an offense for which a secondary student would receive a mandatory expulsion under SBBC Policy 5100.
+A Recommendation for the Behavior Intervention Program via the Expulsion Abeyance Office applies when elementary level student (Grades K-5) commits an offense for which a secondary student would receive a mandatory expulsion under School Board Policy 5006.

 All SESIR level incidents shall be addressed by school-based administrators only Incidents accrue by school level (Grades K-2, 3-5, 6-8 and 9-12), unless policy provides additional specificity.
-SESIR guidelines require reporting to the FLDOE.
-Note: It is prohibited to issue an AES or an out of school suspension (OSS) in lieu of an in-school suspension (ISS) when the Discipline Matrix prescribes such an action.
+School Environmental Safety Incident Reporting (SESIR) guidelines require reporting to the Florida Department of Education.

+Note: It is prohibited to issue an alternative to external suspension (AES) or an out of school suspension (OSS) in lieu of an in-school suspension (ISS) when the Discipline Matrix prescribes such an action.

 Documentation in DMS and parent contact is required for all violations requiring administrative action.
 Identified schools will document on TERMS C26 Panel.
-Discipline for ESE/504 students with disabilities shall be in accordance with State and Federal laws and SBBC policies.
-For incidents resulting in out-of-school suspension, AES shall be offered when appropriate and available (F.S. §1006.09(1)(a)).
+Discipline for ESE/504 students with disabilities shall be in accordance with state and federal laws and School Board policies.